Romain Loeffel

-Romain Loeffel (born 10 March 1991) is a Swiss professional ice hockey defenseman who is currently playing with SC Bern of the National League (NL).
+Romain Loeffel (born 10 March 1991) is a Swiss professional ice hockey defenceman for SC Bern of the National League (NL).
 He previously played for HC Fribourg-Gottéron, Genève-Servette HC and HC Lugano.

 Playing career

 Loeffel made his professional debut with HC Fribourg-Gottéron in the 2008-09 National League (NL) season.
 He appeared in 3 games this season and spent most of the year playing in the Swiss League (SL) with Young-Sprinters HC.
 He played 36 games in the SL and put up 14 points, including five goals.
 In the 2009-10 NL season, Loeffel became a regular on Fribourg's team, appearing in 37 NL contests that year.
 He went on to play four years with the team in the NL before being traded to Genève-Servette HC on 31 January 2014 for John Fritsche and Jérémie Kamerzin.
 Loeffel then appeared in only two games with Geneva that season, scoring 1 goal.

 On 2 October 2014, Loeffel was suspended for seven games and fined CHF 10,000 for shoving a linesman in a game against Lausanne HC on 26 September 2014.
 Loeffel was trying to catch up Simon Fischer after a faceoff but bumped into Roger Bürgi, the linesman, and raised his stick to push him out of his way.
 Bürgi didn't report the incident at the end of the game, considering it an accident.
 It was only Reto Steinmann, who was at the head of the referees' supervision for the Swiss Ice Hockey Federation at the time, who watched the incident on tape and decided to open a procedure in order to suspend Loeffel.
 The case was highly mediatized in Switzerland.

 On 2 December 2014, Loeffel was signed to a one-year contract extension by Geneva.
 He went on to score 4 points in 4 Spengler Cup games en route to the title with Geneva.

 On 2 December 2015, Loeffel agreed to a two-year contract extension with Genève-Servette.
 At the end of the 2015–16 NL season, he was named to the NL Media Swiss All-Star Team.

 On 16 October 2017, HC Lugano signed Loeffel to a four-year contract worth CHF 4.8 million.
 The contract will start for the 2018/19 season and run through the 2021/22 season.